-- Check price of the Macphun Creative Kit (Recommended for best deal)
+- Check price of the Skylum Creative Kit (Recommended for best deal)

-- Check price of the Macphun Intensify (Best artistic product for cheapest price)
+- Check price of the Skylum Intensify (Best artistic product for cheapest price)

-- Check price of the Macphun Tonality (a great black and white app with some surprising non black and white tricks!)
+- Check price of the Skylum Tonality (a great black and white app with some surprising non black and white tricks!)